javaee/shoal/gms/readme_transport_abstraction.txt

          * Most of original algorithms are also preserved.

 ---++ How to compile
-   * Required JDK6 or JDK7
+   * Required JDK5 or JDK6 or JDK7
    * Use the ant script and shoal/gms/build.xml which has been modified simply

 ---++ How to run